cioccarellia/IS23-AM02/README.md

 #### Server

-Template for starting hte server
+Template for starting the server.
+The server address is the IP of the machine executing it.

 | Parameter | Value    | Description                                 |
 |-----------|----------|---------------------------------------------|